uuanqin/obsidian2cosma/README.md

 ## Issues

 Known bugs in Cosma:
 - Chronological mode does not work as expected.
+See https://github.com/graphlab-fr/cosma/issues/56.

 ## Related repository